Inconspicuous Amthor photo sparked a big debate: “That’s bad”

 Indignation on Twitter & Instagram: Amthor not only makes friends with the Basic Law Post

 The commentary on the Basic Law, which Maunz founded together with colleagues, is still one of the standard works in law studies and is continued by recognized lawyers.
 Still, many find Philipp Amthor’s choice inappropriate.
-“That Amthor is upholding the work of Nazi lawyer Theodor Maunz instead of the GG itself on the day of the Basic Law is bad,” commented, for example, the state chairman of the Greens in Schleswig-Holstein, Steffen Regis, on Twitter.
+“It is bad that Amthor is upholding the work of Nazi lawyer Theodor Maunz instead of the GG itself on the day of the Basic Law,” comments Steffen Regis, the state chairman of the Greens in Schleswig-Holstein, on Twitter.

-Also under the post on Instagram there are numerous outraged comments complaining about the selection of the comment: “Maybe next time you should choose a comment whose publisher was not a supporter and advocate of the National Socialist regime?”
-Writes one user, for example.
+Also under the post on Instagram there are numerous outraged comments complaining about the selection of the comment: “Perhaps next time choose a comment whose publisher was not a supporter and advocate of the National Socialist regime?”, For example, writes a user.
 Others, however, defend Amthor and point out that the commentary is a common standard work.
 Amthor himself also speaks up after the numerous comments under his post on Instagram.
 He also emphasizes that the commentary is a common work.
 “His founder Theodor Maunz, who was rightly criticized for his past, now only gives the work its name,” explains Amthor.
 In addition, he always changes the comments on his various posts on the Basic Law. (mam)

 #Inconspicuous #Amthor #photo #sparked #big #debate #bad